An Adaptive Self-Scheduling Loop Scheduler: Results

 \textbf{Breadth-first search.} Figure~\ref{fig:bf} presents the speedup of the \bfs application.
-The first subplot (Uniform) presents speedup when \bfs is applied to the graph when the number of neighboring vertices is generated from a uniform distribution.
+The first subplot (Uniform) presents the speedup of \bfs applied to the graph when the number of neighboring vertices generated from a uniform distribution.
 In this case, the best scheduling methods are \dynamic, \ichunk, and \guided, in that order.
-We notice that \stealing does not perform as well as \ichunk even though it is the base algorithm for \ichunk, i.e., $\sim 9.6\%$ better speedup than \stealing.
+We notice that \stealing does not perform as well as \ichunk even though it is the base algorithm for \ichunk, i.e., \ichunk is $\sim 9.6\%$ better in terms of speedup than \stealing.
 This observation helps to demonstrate this work's conjecture that work-stealing based self-scheduling could be improved by having a chunk size that will not interfere with stealing.
 The \binlpt method does about as well as \stealing, and \taskloop does the worst.
-The second subplot (Scale-Free) presents the speedup when \bfs is applied to the graph is a scale-free graph, i.e., the number of neighboring vertices follows the power-law distribution.
+The second subplot (Scale-Free) presents the speedup when \bfs is applied to a scale-free graph, i.e., the number of neighboring vertices follows the power-law distribution.
 In this case, \binlpt and \ichunk have the best speedups.
 We note that the speedup for \dynamic and \guided did not generally go down, but \binlpt and \ichunk were just better able to improve the speedup.
-For \binlpt, the performance increase seems to be that the secondary self-scheduling method based on \guided performed better.
-For \ichunk, the performance was due to less overhead in chunk adaption (i.e., any overhead helped to yield better performance).
-More importantly, we observed the \ichunk does much better than \stealing (i.e., $\sim 54\%$ better than \stealing), and demonstrates that the addition of adaptively changing chunk size pays off in performance.
+For \binlpt, the performance increase seems to be due to the secondary self-scheduling method, which is based on \guided, performing better.
+For \ichunk, the performance was due to less overhead in chunk size adaption (i.e., any overhead helped to yield better performance).
+More importantly, we observed that \ichunk does much better than \stealing (i.e., \ichunk is $\sim 54\%$ better than \stealing), and demonstrates that the addition of adaptively changing chunk size pays off in performance.\\